knmcguire/o3de_roboball/Doc/roboball_tutorial_8.md

 (Script) - Ouch!
 ```

-## Differiate between collisions
+## Differentiate Between Collisions

 Poor ball!
-But bouncing is what it does so it should at least know when it's hitting the floor at least!
+But bouncing is what it does, so it should at least know when it's hitting the floor!

 Add this to properties:

 ```lua
 		GroundId = EntityId(),
 ```

-And replace the oncollision debug (ouch!) to this:
+And replace the OnCollision debug (Ouch!) with this:

 ```lua
 	-- Debug.Log('Ouch!')
 	if tostring(collision:GetBody2EntityId()) == self.Properties.GroundId then